 \subsection{Depolarizing Channel}

-The depolarizing channel is the simplest and most symmetric noise model in quantum information theory~\cite{nielsen_chuang_2010, kingdepol}, because it is covariant with the action of any unitary transformation.
+The depolarizing channel is one of the simplest and most studied - because of its symmetries - noise models in quantum information theory: specifically, it is covariant w.r.t. the action of any unitary transformation ~\cite{nielsen_chuang_2010, kingdepol}.
 In the qubit setting it describes, depending on a probability parameter, the simultaneous action of bit-flip, phase-flip and bit-phase-flip errors.
 More generally for a qudit system the depolarizing channel ${\cal D}_\lambda$ induces a mapping that can be expressed by the following:

 where $\hat{\openone}$ is the identity operator and $\lambda\in[-1/(d^2-1),1]$ is a noise parameter that characterizes the transformation.
-In particular for $\lambda \in [0,1]$ the map represents an incoherent mixture between the input state and the completely mixed state of the model; while for $\lambda\in [-1/(d^2-1),0)$ it induces a rigid inversion with respect to identity operator, for example in the qubit case it results in a universal NOT in the Bloch sphere combined with a contraction of the Bloch vector. \cite{PhysRevA.97.052318}.
+In particular for $\lambda \in [0,1]$ the map represents an incoherent mixture between the input state and the completely mixed state of the model; while for $\lambda\in [-1/(d^2-1),0)$ it induces an inversion with respect to the identity operator: in the qubit case for instance it results in a universal NOT in the Bloch sphere combined with a contraction of the Bloch vector \cite{PhysRevA.97.052318}.